-As of April 30, 2014, and applicable to acts committed on or after this date, any taxpayer who stands convicted of an offense defined in New York State Penal Law Article 200 (Bribery Involving Public Servants and Related Offenses) or 496 (Corrupting the Government), or section 195.20 (Defrauding the Government), is not eligible for any business credits.
-There is a question related to this topic on your tax return that must be answered in order for the Tax Department to process your return.
-For more information, visit our website (see Need help?).
+As of April 30, 2014, and for acts committed on or after this date, you are not eligible for any business credits if you are convicted of an offense defined in New York State Penal Law:

+- Article 200 (Bribery Involving Public Servants and Related Offenses), - Article 496 (Corrupting the Government), or - Article 195, § 195.20 (Defrauding the Government).

+You must answer the question related to this topic on your tax return, so the Tax Department can process your return.